skypyproject/skypy/docs/halo/index.rst

 .. automodule:: skypy.halo

 You can reproduce figure 2 in Sheth and Tormen 1999 and plot the collapse functions for different halo models.
+You can do that from a python script, for example.

 .. plot::
    :include-source: true